karaggeorge/ink-multi-select/readme.md

 Function to call when user selects an item.
 Item object is passed to that function as an argument.

+### onUnselect

+Type: `function`

+Function to call when user unselects an item.
+Item object is passed to that function as an argument.

 ### onHighlight

 Type: `function`

 Function to call when user highlights an item.
 Item object is passed to that function as an argument.

+### onSubmit

+Type: `function`

+Function to call when user submits the selected list.
+Array of Item objects is passed to that function as an argument.

 ### indicatorComponent

 Type: `Component`

 Custom component to override the default indicator component.

+### checkboxComponent

+Type: `Component`

+Custom component to override the default check-box component.

 ### itemComponent